MykyMar/course-work/CourseWork/docs/test_plan.md

 2. **Project Management**:
    - Positive case: Create a project with valid data.
-   - Positive case: Close a project and verify it is no longer active.
    - Negative case: Try to create a project with existing Identifier.

 3. **Task Management**: